Image Credit: Rodion Kutsaev

-This recipe for Edible Christmas decorations is by Nigella Lawson and is my favourite.
-The recipe can be found in How to Be a Domestic Goddess: Baking and the Art of Comfort Cooking by Nigella Lawson.
-I use the Christmas cake recipe every year as well and can thoroughly recommend it.
+My favourite recipe for Edible Christmas decorations is by Nigella Lawson and is my favourite.
+The recipe can be found in How to Be a Domestic Goddess: Baking and the Art of Comfort Cooking .
+I also use the Christmas cake recipe every year as well and can thoroughly recommend it.

 Pick your favourite festive film and have a Christmas Movie Night.
 Here are My Ten Favourite Christmas Movies - you will have your own special choices.

 Same as the tree - go all out for festive overload.
 Remember at Christmas, More is More.

 Every Christmas, dozens of Christmas ice rinks pop up all over the UK.
 Get your skates on and have a bit of exercise too - many rinks include a Christmas market, cafes and restaurants as well.

 Whether you have a traditional paper advent calender which open to show a Christmas picture each day in December, a printable advent calendar template where you can list your favourite Christmas activities, one with a chocolate every day or a toy-filled advent calendar for the kids, I just love the excitment of opening each door in the morning.
 Oh yes, I mean I do let the kids open them, honest.....

 Image Credit: Jez Timms